 Links to art works relating to our guests’ remote teaching experiences:

 - A Beatles pop song

 - Captain Beefheart & His Magic Band: Sweet Sweet Bulbs

 - Christmas songs on tap: e.g. Christmas compilation 2019

 - Munch: The Scream – a similar sentiment is expressed by another lecturer through music:

 Further links by Dr Stuart Wilks-Heeg:

-- Jacques Brel Primer Playlist for anyone who might need an introduction;
+- Spotify: Jacques Brel Primer Playlist for anyone who might need an introduction;

-- Politics student podcasts mentioned in the podcast above: via Spotify or Soundcloud;
+- Politics student podcasts mentioned in the podcast above: via Spotify: Politics Hour or Soundcloud: Politics Hour;

 - Stuart’s ‘Quarantune’ Spotify playlist.